Wainhouse/Task-Todo-API/README.md

 # Task-Todo-API
-The purposee of this project is to create a simple H2 API which documents a users daily/weekly tasks.
+The purpose of this project is to create a simple H2 API which documents a users daily/weekly tasks.

 # Introduction
 OOP-based java api, with utilisation of supporting technologies, that encapsulates all fundamental and practical modules covered during the QA Digital Skills Bootcamp.

 # Scope
 <p>●	Code fully integrated into a Version Control System using the feature-branch model: main/dev/multiple features.</p>